RESTON, Virginia - April 28, 2015

 “The Index provides a road map for companies seeking to build an effective anti-corruption program,” said Higgins.
 “More importantly, every company’s program can be strengthened by learning from the best practices of others.”

-CEO Bill Dudley talks about ethics at Bechtel
+Vice Chairman Bill Dudley talks about ethics at Bechtel